harutaristakesyan/twy-functions/docs/loads-api.md

 - Always include the JWT bearer token required by the API Gateway authorizer.
 - To attach supporting documents, first upload them with the Files API and supply the returned `fileId` values in the `files` array.
-- Branch validation happens server-side; attempting to use a non-existent `branchId` results in a `404 Not Found` error.
+- Branch validation happens server-side; the API looks up the authenticated user's branch and fails the request if none is assigned.
 - Numeric fields (`customerRate`, `carrierRate`) accept decimal numbers.
 Omit them or send `null` to clear stored values.
 - After mutating a load, refresh any cached load lists to reflect the latest